 Our easy-to-follow guide shows you how to prepare a bottlefeed safely using our powder formula.

-Boil freshly run tap water and leave to cool for 30 mins.
-Measure required amount of water (refer to on-pack instructions) into a sterilised bottle.
-Do not use repeatedly boiled water.
+Boil 1 litre of freshly run tap water.
+Leave kettle to cool for 30 minutes and no longer.
+Measure required amount of water (refer to on-pack feeding guide) into a sterilised bottle.
+Be careful of scalding.
+Do not use artificially softened or repeatedly boiled water.

-For accurate dosage, always use scoop provided and level off powder with built-in leveller.
-Do not press extra powder into scoop.
+Using the scoop provided, level off the powder with the built-in leveller.
+Do not press/heap extra powder into scoop.

 You can find Aptamil First Infant milk in all major supermarkets and pharmacies as well as many convenience stores.